arnoldNuvisto/Zero2WP/README.md

 Zero2WP is a robust build system for WordPress theme, plugin, and site developers.
 Zero2WP uses Nodejs, Gulp, BrowserSync, and PhP's integrated web server to track changes and instantly auto-reload your browsers.

 ### Features
-- Run multiple projects simultaneously from a single workbench
+Zero2WP lets you run multiple projects simultaneously from a single workbench:

 - Install the latest version of WordPress for each project
 - Clone the latest version of Underscores for each project
 - Optionally integrate Bootstrap3 w/Less